crypto-bundle/bc-wallet-common-lib-tinyerrors/README.md

 The interface requires the implementation of the following functions:

-* `ErrorWithCode(err error, code int) error` - error wrapper function which not modified error text, just for storing internal error code.
+* `ErrorWithCode(err error, code int) error` - error wrapper function which not modified error text, just for storing internal error code in error.
 This function fully depend on implementation of error formatter service.
-In standard error formatter service-component this function has not storing code value, just return origin error.
 * `ErrWithCode(err error, code int) error` - it's just alias for `ErrorWithCode`.
 * `ErrorGetCode(err error) int` - function for extract code from error.
 Function return -1 if code not stored in error.
 Behavior of this function depends on implementation.